-plications for Shares under the Public C

-this Prospectus and received by the Compa

-Shares should refer to Section 2.9(a) and the

-CHESS AND ISSUER SPONSORSHIP

-The Company will apply to participate in CHESS Settlement, a wholly-owned subsidiary of the the ASX Settlement Operating Rules.
-On I issuer sponsored sub-register and an extension of the Company's principal register of Under CHESS, the Company (similar to bank statement statements will be sent sub-register) or by the issuer sponse applicable) are holder's heregister issuer sponse issuer sponse is applicable or the company is the issuer sponse is applicable or the company is the issuer sponse is applicable or the company is the issuer sponse is applicable or the company is the issuer sponse is applicable or the company is the issuer sponse is applicable or the company is the issuer sponse is applicable or the company is th Under CHESS, the Company will not issue certificates to Security holders.
+, plications for Shares under the Public C this Prospectus and received by the Compa Shares should refer to Section 2.9(a) and the CHESS AND ISSUER SPONSORSHIP The Company will apply to participate in CHESS Settlement, a wholly-owned subsidiary of the the ASX Settlement Operating Rules.
+On ' issuer sponsored sub-register and an r the Company's principal register of Under CHESS, the Company ' (similar to bank statement' statements will be sent' sub-register) or by t' the issuer sponsored sub-register of holder's h registr iss' Under CHESS, the Company will not issue certificates to Security holders.
 Rather, holding statements (similar to bank statements) will be sent to Security holders as soon as practicable after allotment.
 Holding statements will be sent either by CHESS (for Security holders who elect to hold Securities on the CHESS sub-register) or by the Company's Share Registry (for Security holders who elect to hold their Securities on the issuer sponsored sub-register).
 The statements will set out the number of existing Securities (where applicable) and the number of new Securities allotted under this Prospectus and provide details of a Security holder's holder identification number (for Security holders who elect to hold Securities on the CHESS subregister) or Security holder reference number (for Security holders who elect to hold their Securities on the issuer sponsored sub-register).
 Updated holding statements will also be sent to each Security holders at the end of each month in which there is a transaction on their holding, as required by the Listing Rules.